10 Best Mountain Bike Helmets Fully Reviewed & Compared

-There is some reasonable weight associated with the comprehensive protection and full coverage of the Giro Chronicle.
+There is some reasonable weight that comes along with the comprehensive protection and full coverage of the Giro Chronicle.
 However, it does not seem to be notably heavy, even after hours of wear.

-At the lower end of the price spectrum, this helmet is a great value for deep coverage and MIPS technology.
+At the lower end of the price spectrum, this helmet is a great value considering the excellent coverage and MIPS technology.